Black and African American Student Success

 Don’t miss this podcast!

 The EDUCATE.
-ELEVATE. podcast shares stories and inspiration from California community college students, alumni, and administrators.
+ELEVATE. podcast.
+External page shares stories and inspiration from California community college students, alumni, and administrators.
 Tune in to hear from students who refused to let the challenges in their life or the myths they heard, keep them from becoming leaders and difference makers.
 You’ll hear inspiring stories of hope and get connected to the resources you need to make your dreams a reality.

 Check back often for more student stories and college myth-busting tips.

-Did you happen to miss Episode One or Episode Two?
-Catch up by visiting our YouTube page!
+Did you happen to miss an episode?
+Catch up by visiting our YouTube page.
+External page!

 Dual Enrollment